 https://www.o2.co.uk/help/nspcc - contains articles and useful information for keeping your children safe online.

-Below are two information booklets to help parents' keep their children safe online.
-They have been produced by O2 and the NSPCC and contain some vitally important information when it comes to child safety online.
+Below is some information booklets to help parents' keep their children safe online.
+They have been produced by O2 and the NSPCC and Vodafone.
+They contain some vitally important information when it comes to child safety online.

 Below are a number of guides for parents on some common social media platforms.
 These have been produced by Thinkuknow in order to highlight the key concepts of each platform and how to remain safe.
 For more information go to https://www.thinkuknow.co.uk/parents/Support-tools/How-to-guides/